 Often, every BC resident has a family doctor (family physician).
 A child's school needs information such as the child's MSP Personal Health Number (PHN), formerly known as CareCard number and now printed at the back of BC Services Card, and the name and phone number of your family doctor, to keep on file.
 To find a family doctor,

-- Go to a Walk-in Clinic and ask if there's a doctor there who accepts new patients; Ask those clinics that also provide Family Practice service, not ONLY for Walk-in services.
-Such information might change overtime. - Be referred by a friend - Check the Yellow Pages, under "family doctor" or "family physician" in "Burnaby", or this online BC Doctor Directory for Burnaby doctors. - Check online at College of Physicians and Surgeons of British Columbia to search for a family physician/doctor in your or neighbouring community, and phone the doctor's office to find out if s/he is accepting new patients. - Add yourself and/or your family members to the Patient Attachment Waitlist on Burnaby Division of Family Practice website to be matched with a Burnaby Family Doctor/Nurse Practioner if you're a Burnaby resident (waitlist is long due to limited resources).
+- Use Find a Doctor BC to find family doctors who are accepting new patients in BC, or Sign-up to be notified when a doctor in your area starts accepting new patients.
+(Note: There is a subscription fee of \$4.99/month FIND A DOCTOR BC charges which you can cancel at any time) - Go to a Walk-in Clinic and ask if there's a doctor there who accepts new patients; Ask those clinics that also provide Family Practice service, not ONLY for Walk-in services.
+Such information might change overtime. - Be referred by a friend - Check the Yellow Pages, under "family doctor" or "family physician" in "Burnaby", or this online BC Doctor Directory for Burnaby doctors. - Check online at College of Physicians and Surgeons of British Columbia to search for a family physician/doctor in your or neighbouring community, and phone the doctor's office to find out if s/he is accepting new patients. - Use the Health Connect Registry online tool to register to get a doctor or nurse practioner.
+You may also call 8-1-1 to register for the Health Connect Registry in languages other than English.
+Translation services are available in over 130 languages.
+Note: If you're already on a waitlist at your local clinic, you do not need to register.
+Primary care provider waitlists at all clinics and community health services in B.C. are transitioning to the Health Connect Registry (as of July 2023).
+You will be contacted directly about your registration.